315+ Telescopes Ranked

 Nexstar 5SE accessories

-For comfortable viewing, a quality 1.25″ prism star diagonal and Celestron’s StarPointer red dot sight are included.
-The red dot sight is used to star align the telescope when setting it up.
+For comfortable viewing, a quality 1.25″ prism star diagonal (left) and Celestron’s StarPointer red dot sight (right) are included.

 Reviewing the Mount Features